 As a general rule, early retirement will give you about the same total Social Security benefits over your lifetime, but in smaller amounts to take into account the longer period you will receive them.
 For those drawing benefits before their full retirement age who continue working, the Earnings Test (see below) also must be taken into account.

-SSA has an online benefit calculator at www.ssa.gov/estimator.
+SSA also has an online benefit calculator at www.ssa.gov/benefits/retirement/estimator.html.
 Linked to your Social Security earnings record with identity protection, it can provide an estimate of your retirement benefits comparable to the estimate you receive on your annual statement.
-It can be used to estimate your potential benefit amounts using different retirement dates and different levels of potential future earnings but does not take into account possible effects of the Windfall Elimination Provision or Government Pension Offset.
+It can be used to estimate your potential benefit amounts using different retirement dates and different levels of potential future earnings but also does not take into account possible effects of the Windfall Elimination Provision or Government Pension Offset.

 Social Security Disability Benefits

 In addition to retirement benefits, Social Security pays benefits to disabled workers.
 To be eligible for disability benefits, the worker must have worked long enough and recently enough under Social Security to qualify for disability benefits.
 See FERS Disability Computations in Section 6 of this chapter for rules regarding the coordination of Social Security and civil service disability benefits.
 See FECA Compensation Payments in Chapter 5, Section 5 for rules regarding the coordination of Social Security disability insurance and Federal Employees’ Compensation Act benefits.

 The number of credits of coverage necessary to be eligible for disability benefits equals the number of years from the time the worker turned age 22 to the date of disability.
 In addition, a worker must have been covered under the Social Security system for a certain period leading up to the onset of disability.
 For example, an individual older than age 31 must be covered by Social Security for 20 of his or her last 40 credits of employment.
 Those under age 31 need fewer credits.